4 Real World Amazon Redshift Use Cases

 - Business Applications

 - Mission-critical Workloads

-Data warehousing has been around since Kimball and Inmon.
-What changed with Amazon Redshift was the price at which you can get it – about 20x less than what you had to carve out going with the legacy vendors like Oracle and Teradata.
+Data warehouse technology has been around since Kimball and Inmon.
+What changed with Amazon Redshift was the price at which you can get it – about 20x less than what you had to carve out for legacy vendors like Oracle and Teradata.

 The use case for data warehousing is to unify disparate data sources in a single place and run custom analytics for your business.